 Those who plan a trip to Bratislava always end up overwhelmed by the fact that this hidden European gem is one of the most charming central European cities.
 It’s perfectly sized for weekend visitors but also for those who only want to make a day trip to Bratislava.
-One thing is for sure – even if you spend just one day in Bratislava, the trip won’t lack historical sights, delicious bites and cheap booze.
+One thing is for sure – even if you spend just one day here, you will be able to see plenty of historical sights and enjoy delicious bites and cheap booze.
 After all is said and done, you’ll be wondering why it took you so long to visit this place.

 Now, you’re probably wondering is Bratislava worth a visit in winter?
 Well, for those who enjoy (or at least aren’t bothered by) chilly temperatures and snow, winter has its special charm.
 Bratislava hosts a Christmas market that’s way cozier than the one in Vienna.
 You can buy traditional wooden souvenirs, try some local specialties like Ciganska Pecienka (pork cutlet or chicken breast in a bun) or Lokse (potato pancakes) and let the mulled wine and punch warm your entire body.

 Other notable festivals include Bratislava Music Festival in autumn, Bratislava City Days in spring, and Junifest National Beer Festival in summer.
 Each has plenty to offer to every visitor and will provide you with a special glimpse into the life and nature of the city.

 Even though Bratislava has been Slovakia’s capital since the country’s independence in 1993, it’s still one of the smallest European capitals.
 Set very close to the Austrian border, Bratislava is usually visited as a part of a day trip from Vienna, since it only takes about 1 hour by train from Vienna to Bratislava.